top of page

 As I walked into Orgosolo, this mural stands to welcome you, amidst the first wall to the inner town.
 It doesn't announce itself.
 It doesn’t dominate the wall or demand reverence.
 It shares its space with other murals—layered, almost crowded by the windows and other murals — as if it knows it is not meant to stand alone.
 At its centre is an old man, unremarkable at first glance.
 No raised fist.
 No heroic posture.
 In fact just a hat, white beard and a walking stick.
 A face sha

-Kannan Palaniswamy
+Kannan Palani

 Coimbatore: Industry in Its Bones, Hospitality in Its Heart